 We welcome you as a new owner of a DVL Insert.
 In purchasing this fireplace insert you have joined the growing ranks of concerned individuals whose selection of an energy system reflects both a concern for the environment and aesthetics.
 It is one of the finest home heaters the world over.
 This manual will explain the installation, operation, and maintenance of this heater.
 Please familiarize yourself with the Owner's Manual before operating your heater and save the manual for future reference.
 Included are helpful hints and suggestions that will make the operation and maintenance of your new heater an easier and more enjoyable experience.
 We offer our continual support and guidance to help you achieve the maximum benefit and enjoyment from your heater.

 Important Information

-No other DVL Insert has the same serial number as yours.
-The serial number is below and to the left of the gas control valve.

-This serial number will be needed in case you require service of any type.
+as the same serial number as ber is below and to the left of the This serial number will be needed in case you require service of any type.
+DVL GSR NB Insert

 Table of Contents